yhoogstrate/fuma/README.md

 	fuma --formats

 ### Galaxy ###

 After having FuMa installed in Galaxy via the toolshed, it can be opened by typing '*fuma*' in the '*search tools*' field on the left panel in galaxy.
-When it has opened, the interface should be similar to *Fig. S2*.
+When it has opened, the interface should be similar to [Fig. S2: FuMa in Galaxy](#fig-s2-fuma-in-galaxy).
 The main input of the Galaxy wrapper is a set of datasets.
 You can as add many datasets as the server can handle in terms of resources.
 For each dataset the user needs to specify (1) the history item in galaxy that contains the output file of the fusion gene detection experiment, (2) the corresponding file format and name of the tool that corresponds to the history item and (3) a corresponding gene annotation file (in BED format).
 Lastly, the user can specify the desired output format and proceed with the analysis.

 ![Fig. S2: FuMa in Galaxy](https://github.com/yhoogstrate/fuma/raw/master/share/Fig_S2.png)

-**Fig. S2**.
-FuMa in Galaxy.
+###### Fig. S2: FuMa in Galaxy #######

 ## Examples ##